+'''

-public void encode (Asn1BerOutputStream out, boolean explicit) throws Asn1Exception, java.io.IOException to just encode a contents field with no tag.
-This argument is used primarily by the compiler when generating internal calls to properly handle implicit and explicit tagging.
+public void encode (Asn1BerOutputStream out, boolean explicit)

+throws Asn1Exception, java.io.IOException

+'''

 The out argument is a reference of an Asn1BerOutputStream object that describes the output stream into which a message is being encoded.
 This must be created and initialized before calling any encode method.
 See the description of this class in the Java Run-Time Classes section for details on how this class is used